picandocodigo/mnav-opendata-api/README.markdown

 Saves the artworks' information in the database.

+`rake check_updates`

+Checks if the files have been updated on the MNAV website and should be downloaded again.

 The url and name for the files are set in lib/data/data.yaml.
 The csv files are in ISO-8859-1 (latin-1) so they're transformed to UTF-8 in the process.

 ## Using the API